CM-Compbio-Group/COMPOSITION/README.md

 * Please refer to `tutorial/COMPOSITION_mouse_hypothalamus.ipynb`

+* You may need `minibatch=True` for applying `COMPOSITION` to 2μm Visium HD data due to GPU memory issue.

 ## Fun Fact

 * The name `COMPOSITION` is inspired by Piet Mondrian’s “Composition with Red, Blue and Yellow”, and our simulated data visually resembles that painting.